hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-ietf-dnsop-nsec3-guidance.md

 # IANA Considerations

-This document requests a new allocation in the "Extended DNS Error Codes" of the "Domain Name System (DNS) Parameters" registration table with the following characteristics:
+This document requests a new allocation in the First Come First Served range of the "Extended DNS Error Codes" of the "Domain Name System (DNS) Parameters" registration table with the following
+characteristics:

 + INFO-CODE: (RFC EDITOR: TBD)
 + Purpose: Unsupported NSEC3 iterations value